jeffblankenburg/31-days-of-vibe-coding/index.md

 # 31 Days of Vibe Coding

-I built an entire website entirely with AI. [collectyourcards.com](https://collectyourcards.com) lets users track and manage their sports card collections without all of the work.
+I built an entire website with AI. [collectyourcards.com](https://collectyourcards.com) lets users track and manage their sports card collections without all of the work.
 900,000+ sports cards (and growing).
 Universal search.
 Achievement system.
 Social features.
-Production deployment.
+Sales tracking down to the cost of an individual envelope.
 All of it.

-This series teaches you how to write real software with artificial intelligence.<br/>No theory.
+This completely free series teaches you how to write real software with artificial intelligence.<br/>No theory.
 No hype.
 Just the tactics that actually worked.

 ## What You'll Learn